logicalclocks/logicalclocks.github.io/docs/admin/project.md

 # Manage Projects

-Hopsworks provides administrator with a view of the projects in a Hopsworks deployment.
+Hopsworks provides an administrator with a view of the projects in a Hopsworks cluster.

-Hopsworks administrators are not automatically members of all the projects in a deployment however they can see which projects exist, who is their owners and they can limit the amount of storage and compute quotas each project has available.
+A Hopsworks administrator is not automatically a member of all the projects in a cluster.
+However, they can see which projects exist, who is the project owner, and they can limit the storage quota and compute quota for each project.

 ## Prerequisites

-You need to be an administrator on a Hopsworks deployment.
+You need to be an administrator on a Hopsworks cluster.

-## Changing a project quotas
+## Changing project quotas

 You can find the Project management page by clicking on your name, in the top right coner of the navigation bar, and choosing _Cluster Settings_ from the dropdown menu and going to the _Project_ tab.